yogensia/korean-lady-discord-bot/COMMANDS.md

 ### `k!show`

 Returns info about a TV show.
 The command will always try to find the best match, but providing a full title is still recommended for best results.
+You can refine your search by typing the year between parethesis.

 Usage: `k!show <show title>`

-Examples: `k!show The Witcher`
+Examples: `k!show The Witcher` `k!show Doctor Who (1963)`

 ### `k!slap`